tomdns/blog/tutorials/simple-outline-post-process.md

 For each pixel on the screen, we look at the direct neighbours of this pixel (top bottom left right), and compare their colors against another one (the background color in our case).
 Then from the number of neighbours that match the reference color we know if that pixel is part of the outline or not.

-So for instance if my background is black, my current pixel is black, and every other pixel around the current one is black aswell, except one, it means that we're right next to a surface and that this pixel should become the color of the outline.

 ![Outline](../images/simple-outline-post-process/outline.png)

 It worked great in our game because the color of the background is always the same (it's the key color we use to determine if the image should be transparent, like a greenscreen).